 Mara Casella, Professor of special education, has had a long journey

-from Switzerland to work with disabled children in Ladakh in the Northern Himalaya
+to work with disabled children in Ladakh in the Northern Himalaya.

 Respecting the culture and local traditions she built